-Malignant hypertension is blood pressure that is so high that it is damaging to the body.
-The brain, heart, blood vessels, eyes, and kidneys are most at risk.
+Malignant hypertension is blood pressure that is so high that it can harm the body.
+It can be deadly and needs to be treated right away.

 |Cardiovascular System and Kidneys|

 - Kidney disorders or failure

-- Spinal cord disorders
+- Spinal cord problems

 - Coarctation of the aorta

-- Renal artery stenosis or narrowing of the arteries to the kidneys
+- Narrowing of the arteries to the kidneys

 - Chest pain